What Is Consular Processing?

 Only people already in the United States can use AOS instead of consular processing.
 Some green card applicants come to the United States in order to file an AOS application instead of using consular processing, but there is no established process for doing so, and few U.S. visas allow you to enter the country with the intention of adjusting your status.

 Only people who already qualify for a green card — through marriage, employment, or another means — and have filed the relevant petition (such as Form I-130 for marriage green cards) should apply through consular processing.
 Once your petition is approved and a spouse visa is available for you, you’ll be able to begin consular processing.
 Unless you’re married to a U.S. citizen, you might face a lengthy wait for a visa number, so check your priority date to see when you can apply.

 When you partner with Boundless, an independent immigration attorney reviews your application and answers all your questions.
 Boundless can help you entire family apply for green cards — children included.
-Learn more about what you get with Boundless, or check your eligibility now.
+Learn more about what Boundless can do to help.